Errorname/prisma-multi-tenant/README.md

 Prisma handles **services** mapped to individual databases.
 You can use services to have multiple different applications, or your could create **a service for each of your tenant**.

-A service is a composed of a name and a stage. (e.g. `company_a/dev`, `company_a/prod`, `company_b/pre-prod`, `company_b/prod`)
+A service is defined by a name and a stage. (e.g. `company_a/dev`, `company_a/prod`, `company_b/pre-prod`, `company_b/prod`)

 **Why do I need `prisma-multi-tenant`?**

-Because Prisma Client handles only a single service.
+Because Prisma Client only handles a single service.
 If you want your GraphQL Server (Apollo or Yoga) to handle multiple services seamlessly, you should use `prisma-multi-tenant`!

 ## Installation